kanidm/kanidm/kanidm_book/src/oauth2.md

     kanidm system oauth2 create_scope_map nextcloud nextcloud_admins admin

 > **WARNING**
-> If you are creating an openid connect (OIDC) resource server you *MUST* provide a
+> If you are creating an OpenID Connect (OIDC) resource server you *MUST* provide a
 > scope map OR implicit scope named 'openid'.
-Without this, openid clients *WILL NOT WORK*
+Without this, OpenID clients *WILL NOT WORK*

 > **HINT**
-> openid connect allows a number of scopes that affect the content of the resulting
+> OpenID connect allows a number of scopes that affect the content of the resulting
 > authorisation token.
-If one of the following scopes are requested by the openid client,
+If one of the following scopes are requested by the OpenID client,
 > then the associated claims may be added to the authorisation token.
 It is not guaranteed
 > that all of the associated claims will be added.
 >